 There are numerous ideas related to yoga, its origin, what it’s all about, and how to perform a range of techniques.
 Generally, yoga is a science of self-realization and control of the activities of the mind.

 Dating more than two thousand years ago, yoga is a practice that appreciates the multi-dimensional nature of a human being and primarily relates to the nature and working of the mind, based on self-inquiry and experimental practice where the body, mind, and breath are seen as a union.

 Yoga and its various techniques nurture the experience of that union, resulting in greater integration of being, clarity of mind and internal peacefulness.

 A majority of exercises have been proven to aid people with depression feel better, and yoga is not an exception.
-When practiced in a group setting, yoga stimulates the production of oxytocin, the love and bonding hormone.
-Besides, practicing mindfulness through meditation and yoga also leads to higher happiness levels.
+When practised in a group setting, yoga stimulates the production of oxytocin, the love and bonding hormone.
+Besides, practising mindfulness through meditation and yoga also leads to higher happiness levels.

 The benefits of performing yoga may even extend to your brain.
 Many people refer to yoga as getting rid of the physical and mental trash.
 This practice reduced physical tension and emotional stress, and as a result, one can recall easier and have more organized thoughts.

 A crucial aspect of yoga is focusing on the present.
 Studies have revealed that regular yoga practice improves reaction time, coordination, memory, and even IQ scores.
 Individuals who practice meditative yoga demonstrate the ability to recall information and solve problems better – probably because they are less distracted by their thoughts.